The Passion Translation

-The Passion Translation (TPT) is a modern English rendering of the Bible.
+The Passion Translation (TPT) is a modern English rendering of the Bible which has garnered controversy.
 Its publisher describes it as a translation, while others consider it an interpretive paraphrase.
 As of early 2025, only the New Testament and portions of the Hebrew Bible had been completed; the entire TPT Bible is slated for completion in 2029.

 The publisher names Brian Simmons as the lead translator.
 According to Simmons, he experienced a vision and then pursued a goal "to bring God's eternal truth into a highly readable heart-level expression that causes truth and love to jump out of the text and lodge inside our hearts."
 However, the absence of a disclosed committee for the translation, as is most common for Bible translations, has been noted.
 Various scholars have described the work as a solo effort, and criticized it as being unfaithful to the original manuscripts.

 The work has received endorsements from some Christian leaders in the United States.
 However, it has also been subject to intensive scrutiny and criticism.
 Amid controversy, the TPT was removed in January 2022 from Bible Gateway, an online compendium of Bible translations.
 It remains available on the YouVersion and Logos Bible Software platforms.

 Portions of the work were first published in 2011 by 5 Fold Media, while the current publisher, as of February 2025, is BroadStreet Publishing Group.